sidebase/nuxt-auth/README.md

 ##### Example with a custom Strapi JWT provider

-Here's what a full config can look like, wee allow authentication via:
+Here's what a full config can look like, we allow authentication via:
 - Strapi v4 JWTs with the `CredentialsProvider`

-Note that the below implementation of the credentials provider stores the Strapi JWT in the profile field of the user.
+Note that the below implementation of the credentials provider stores the Strapi JWT in the e-mail field of the user.
 The user object will be wrapped inside the session.
 Sidenote: the session has it's own JWT.
 Sending the Nuxt-Auth session JWT token as bearer token will not work, you need to pass the token that is originally returned by Strapi to get authorised accessing any auth enabled resources on your Strapi Server.

 For development, you can stay with the [Quick Start](#quick-start)-configuration.